-Kelly Hrudey was back on duty Saturday night.
+Kelly Hrudey back on duty as Kings honor former goalie on Saturday night

 Kelly Hrudey will be honored during Saturday’s game against the Calgary Flames as part of the team’s Legends Night promotion this season.
 Hrudey told reporters Friday morning he was “honored” by the gesture of the reigning Stanley Cup champions.
 “But the other word that comes to mind is embarrassed,” he added.
 “I don’t know if anybody ever thinks that once your time is done with an organization that they’re going to honor you.
 You think you’re going to do your best and you move on and they move on.
 So, I’m eally excited about it.
 Beyond excited.
 And really nervous.”